soymako/MakosCurse/README.md

 Feel free to use this in your videos, and make sure to TAG me!
 I would love to see your creations!

 Creado por [SoyMako](https://youtube.com/@SoyMako)
-Sientete libre de usar esto en tus vídeos, acuérdate de tagearme en la descripción.
+Sientete libre de usar este plugin en tus vídeos, acuérdate de tagearme en la descripción.
 Me encantaría ver tu vídeo!